Frequently Asked Questions

 Scholars are high-achieving students from California schools, who come from low-income backgrounds.
 Undergraduate students admitted to Cal Poly are automatically considered for the Cal Poly Scholars program when they apply for financial aid via the FAFSA or California Dream Application.
 Scholars are selected at the discretion of the Office of Financial Aid & Scholarships.
 There is no additional application to be completed.

-Email invitations to join the program have been sent to incoming students for the 2023-24 academic year with the subject line: You've been invited to be a Cal Poly Scholar!
+Email invitations to join the program will be sent on a rolling basis between April 8 and mid-June to incoming students for the 2024-25 academic year with the subject line: You're invited to be a Cal Poly Scholar!
 Questions?
 Email cpscholars@calpoly.edu.

 When will students be notified about being part of the Cal Poly Scholars program?